gdalessi/data-based_multiphase/README.md

 The number of layers and neurons for the ANN was found by means of the Bayesian optimization, a tool to construct a probabilistic model to converge to the best combination of hyperparameters, given a design space in input.
 Early stopping was used to prevent the network from overfitting.

-Additional information on the approach works can be found in the following papers:
+Additional information on the approach can be found in the following papers:

 - Jiang, Y., Chen, X., Kolehmainen, J., Kevrekidis, I. G., Ozel, A., & Sundaresan, S. (2021).
 Development of data-driven filtered drag model for industrial-scale fluidized beds.
 Chemical Engineering Science, 230, 116235.
 - Jiang, Y., Kolehmainen, J., Gu, Y., Kevrekidis, Y. G., Ozel, A., & Sundaresan, S. (2019).
 Neural-network-based filtered drag model for gas-particle flows.
 Powder Technology, 346, 403-413.